Adaptive Online Learning of Quantum States: Introduction

 \paragraph{Contributions.} In this paper, we systematically study adaptive online learning of quantum states.
-In quantum tomography, we may have prior knowledge about $\rho_t$, but it can be totally adversarial in online learning in general.
-As a result, we expect regret guarantees beyond just comparing with the best fixed $\varphi \in C_n$.
-Specifically, we study the following questions summarized in Table~\ref{tab:main}: \begin{itemize}[leftmargin=*]
+In quantum tomography, we might have prior knowledge about $\rho_t$, but in online learning, it can be adversarial.
+As such, we expect regret guarantees that extend beyond just comparing with the best fixed $\varphi \in C_n$.
+We study the following questions summarized in Table~\ref{tab:main}: \begin{itemize}[leftmargin=*]